uzuPJ/uzu_flavored_markdown/README.md

 ## Overview

 The [`flutter_markdown`](https://pub.dev/packages/flutter_markdown) package
-renders Markdown, a lightweight markup language, into a Flutter widget containing a rich text representation.
+renders Uzu flavored Markdown, a lightweight markup language, into a Flutter widget containing a rich text representation.

 `flutter_markdown` is built on top of the Dart